Posterior Cervical Fixation

 The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
 An intravenous line (IV) is given to provide fluids.
 You are shifted to OT for the procedure.
 You are given anesthesia before surgery.
 Post-procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to the hospital room.
 You shall be given a cervical collar or brace to provide support while your neck is healing.

 You are monitored in the room and shall be given appropriate medication including pain relievers.
 You will undergo mild therapy to help heal and strengthen your cervical spine.

 Pain management and physical therapy shall continue as per your medical status.

 Discharge process is undertaken.
-You will be appraised about the post discharge exercises to be done at home and will also be explained about the discharge medication and follow up.
+You will be appraised about the post-discharge exercises to be done at home and will also be explained about the discharge medication and follow up.
 You will be discharged in stable condition.

 You shall be advised to visit the doctor after 7 days.
 You shall also be advised physical and occupational therapy to help restore you to your normal activities of daily living.
-Bending, twisting and lifting will be advised against for a period of time after surgery.
-You cannot drive a car until you are out of cervical collar, have sufficient neck range of motion to see while driving.
+Bending, twisting, and lifting will be advised against for a period of time after surgery.
+You cannot drive a car until you are out of the cervical collar, have sufficient neck range of motion to see while driving.